danpersa/tech.zalando.com/posts/2015-03-03-space-shoe.rst

-.. title: The Zalando Space Shoe: We Launched It!
+.. title: We Launched It!: The Zalando Space Shoe (Video)
-.. slug: space-shoe
+.. slug: we-launched-it-the-zalando-space-shoe-video
 .. date: 2015/03/03 08:00:00
-.. tags: space, shoe, hack-week
+.. tags: space, shoe, video, hack-week
 .. link:
 .. description: Zalando launched a lone Zign shoe to space on the 21st of February, 2015.
 .. author: Rodrigo Reis